Mount Kisco (Ambulatory Surgery Center of Westchester) Data Breach Settlement

 Frequently Asked Questions

-Who is eligible for the Mount Kisco / Ambulatory Surgery Center of Westchester settlement?
+Who was eligible for the Mount Kisco / Ambulatory Surgery Center of Westchester settlement?

-The settlement covers individuals in the United States whose private information was potentially impacted in the
+The settlement covered individuals in the United States whose private information was potentially impacted in the

 November 2023 data breach at Mount Kisco Surgery Center LLC, which does business as The Ambulatory Surgery Center of